MichaelLangbein/tdl2/backend/data/wiki/programming/linux.md

   - `xfs`: for extremely large files. journaling.
   - `ext`: pretty standard
   - `ReiserFS`: famously written by a murderer.
+  - ONTAP's `WAFL`: used by Azure NetApp locally ... though accessed over the net per smb or nfs.

 It can happen that you define a networked mount using `/etc/fstab` but still have to use the `mount` command to enter credentials.